muwagamicheal/django_point_of_sale/README.md

 2. Django: Is a python based fullstack framework for building web applications.
 3. Bootstrap 5: Is used to provide the UI theme.

+## Features to be implelemented.
+1. create a product and service.
+2. track inventory levels
+3. create customers.
+4. create and track sales orders.
+5. Assign roles to different users.